 The perfect amount of relief also allows you to press the strings without too much effort.
 And so getting this setting right is important.

-Yes, neck relief has a large impact on string action.
-This is because if the neck is too straight, the strings might be too close to the fretboard, which could create buzzing.
+Yes, neck relief has a large impact on string height.
+If the neck is too straight, the strings might be too close to the fretboard, which could create buzzing.
 If the neck is too curved, the strings will be too high off of the fretboard, depending on the direction of the bow.